• Skip to primary navigation

 Stretching Your Mental Resilience Muscle

-Insane public acts are one of the main way’s people learn how to become good at public speaking or acting.
+Insane public acts are one of the main ways people learn how to become good at public speaking or acting.

 These “students” hire coaches who force them to act out of their own character.
 To do crazy or silly things in front of others.
-Such as give a speech with a big red clown wig on.
+Such as giving a speech with a big red clown wig on.
 Or to run around the stage acting like a rabid dog.

-Then, later, when they step up to give a normal speech it’s “no big deal”.
+Then, later, when they step up to give a normal speech, it’s “no big deal.”

 They’ve stretched their mental toughness, their mental resilience.
-What was once paralyzing and fearful, now becomes easy.
+What was once paralyzing and fearful now becomes easy.

 You’ll fail over and over again, quickly building each failure into improvement and start being someone others admire.
-Someone who others say “wow, they must be a natural.”
+Someone who others say, “wow, they must be a natural.”

 But you know better!
 You know you failed your way to success, freedom, fulfillment, and happiness.